apache/airavata/README.md

 ### Prerequisites

-- Sources compilation require Java SDK 8 or higher.
+- Sources compilation requires Java SDK 8.
 - The project is built with Apache Maven 3+.
 - Set or export JAVA_HOME to point to JDK.
 For example in Ubuntu:
   `export JAVA_HOME=/usr/lib/jvm/java-6-openjdk`